The Public Fund. Help Build the Public Fund!

-The Public Fund was established in 2015 and our application for gift-deductible tax status is pending and we hope to receive approval in 2016.
+The Public Fund was established in 2015.
 Over the next decade we aim to build up the Public Fund to provide significant, long-term support to Australian archaeology.
 The Association intends annually to disburse part of the interest from the Public Fund to support its cultural purposes.

 How to donate?

 All donations are gratefully received and acknowledged in a permanent register.
 Every contribution – small and large – will be used to benefit Australian archaeology.
 You may donate in the following ways:

 - Click on the ‘Donate’ button and follow the secure PayPal payment gateway.